MixyOx-6/Protection/README.md

-# 🛡️ Zx Protect
+# 🛡️ Zx Protection Toolkit

+**Zx Protection Toolkit** is a powerful, lightweight CLI suite designed for Termux and Linux.
+It contains two ultimate tools:
+1. **Zx Extract:** Extract the front-end source code (HTML) of any website using its URL.
-**Zx Protect** is a powerful and lightweight CLI tool to protect and obfuscate your Client-Side code (HTML, CSS, JavaScript).
-It uses Advanced Compression and Base64 Encoding to hide your source code from being easily copied or viewed using "View Page Source".
+2. **Zx Protect:** Obfuscate and protect your Client-Side code (HTML, CSS, JS) using Advanced Compression and Base64 Encoding so no one can steal your code using "View Page Source".

 ### ✨ Features
+- 🌐 **Web Scraper (Extract):** Download the source code of any webpage directly into your terminal.
-- 🚀 **Fast & Secure:** Encodes your code instantly.
+- 🚀 **Fast & Secure (Protect):** Encodes your code instantly.
 - 📱 **Mobile Friendly:** Perfectly formatted for Termux and narrow terminal screens.
 - 🔄 **Auto-Decoding:** The browser dynamically decodes and renders the page without affecting user experience.
 - 🎨 **Beautiful UI:** Developed using Python's `rich` library for an elegant CLI experience.